Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Background Theory

 \subsection{Motivation}

-The components in the pitch system of a wind turbine gradually wear out during an increasing number of operations, making it challenging to accurately diagnose the health of the pitch system components.
-To demonstrate the existence of this phenomenon, we selected a real SCADA dataset of a wind turbine pitch system (This dataset is described in detail in Section \ref{secdatadesc}.) to diagnose its five health conditions by CFL-MLP, the result of which is shown in Fig. \ref{motivationfig}.
-From the figure, it can be seen that there is a serious misclassification problem between the normal class and the four fault classes.
+The components in the pitch system of a wind turbine gradually wear out during an increasing number of operations, making it challenging to accurately diagnose the health condition of the pitch system components.
+To demonstrate the existence of this phenomenon, we selected a real SCADA dataset of a wind turbine pitch system (This dataset is described in detail in Section \ref{secdatadesc}.) to diagnose its five health conditions by SCL+MLP, the results of which are shown in Fig. \ref{motivationfig}.
+From the figure, it can be seen that there is a serious misclassification problem between the normal class and the four faulty classes.
+This problem may occur because the health conditions of the pitch system components change gradually over time, and in addition, there is a class imbalance as the different health conditions last for different periods of time.
 This problem may lead to higher maintenance costs or even damage to the whole wind turbine.
-This problem may occur because the health conditions of the pitch system components change gradually over time, and in addition, there is a class imbalance as the different health conditions last for different periods of time.

-Although data-driven fault diagnosis techniques are widely used for wind turbine pitch systems, to the best of our knowledge, no work has explored the phenomenon of temporal overlap between pitch system health conditions, which is a typical hard sample problem.
-In this paper, we propose a hard sample mining method based on cosine similarity, which can construct hard sample pairs in mini-batch to make the training stage more challenging and make the distribution of samples in the feature space more compact and discriminative.
-Combining the proposed hard sample mining method with CFL-MLP can well solve the hard sample problem in wind turbine pitch system.
+Although data-driven fault diagnosis techniques are widely used for wind turbine pitch systems, to the best of our knowledge, few of them have explored the phenomenon of hard samples between pitch system health conditions.
+In this paper, we propose a hard sample mining framework based on cosine similarity, which can construct hard sample pairs in a mini-batch to make the training stage more challenging and make the distribution of samples in the feature space more compact and discriminative.
+Combining the proposed hard sample mining framework with SCL-MLP can well solve the hard sample problem in wind turbine pitch systems.
 The details of the proposed method will be described in Section \ref{proposedmethod}.